final-hill/cathedral/CONTRIBUTING.md

 Note that this will only work if the server is running locally (`npm run dev`).

 Once the local server is stopped, the ngrok tunnel will be closed and the Slackbot will no longer work.

+## Solution Initialization and Personnel Management

+### Automatic Solution Setup

+When a Solution is created, Cathedral automatically initializes the project with essential personnel to eliminate bootstrapping challenges:

+#### Automatic Personnel Creation
+1. **Solution Creator Person**: A Person entity is automatically created for the solution creator with comprehensive role capabilities
+2. **AppUser-Person Linking**: The Solution Creator Person is linked to the solution creator's AppUser
+3. **Role Capabilities**: The Solution Creator Person is automatically granted both Product Owner and Implementation Owner capabilities
+4. **Active Workflow State**: The Solution Creator Person is created in the `Active` workflow state
+5. **Endorsement Capability**: This ensures endorsers exist from the moment the Solution is created

+#### Person Role Capabilities
+The Solution Creator Person is automatically configured with:
+- **isProductOwner: true** - Full Product Owner capabilities and permissions
+- **isImplementationOwner: true** - Full Implementation Owner capabilities and permissions
+- **All Endorsement Permissions** - Can endorse all requirement categories

+#### Initial Requirements Summary
+For each new Solution, the following requirement is automatically created in `Active` state:
+- **One Solution Creator Person** (linked to solution creator's AppUser with both Product Owner and Implementation Owner capabilities)

+### Person-Based Endorsement Permissions

+Cathedral implements granular endorsement permissions to control which persons can endorse different requirement categories:

+#### Endorsement Permission Flags
+- **canEndorseProjectRequirements**: Can endorse Person, Product requirements
+- **canEndorseEnvironmentRequirements**: Can endorse Environment, Constraint, Assumption, Effect, Invariant requirements
+- **canEndorseGoalsRequirements**: Can endorse Goal, Outcome, Obstacle, Epic, Limit requirements
+- **canEndorseSystemRequirements**: Can endorse System, Component, Interface, Behavior, Scenario requirements

+#### Special Role Capabilities
+- **Product Owner** (`isProductOwner: true`): Automatically has all endorsement permissions
+- **Implementation Owner** (`isImplementationOwner: true`): Automatically has all endorsement permissions
+- **UI Behavior**: The `isProductOwner` and `isImplementationOwner` flags are not directly editable in the UI

+### Person Protection Rules

+#### Mandatory Capability Protection
+1. **Deletion Prevention**: Persons with Product Owner or Implementation Owner capabilities cannot be removed
+2. **Capability Preservation**: System ensures at least one person with each mandatory capability exists
+3. **Validation**: System prevents removing persons who are the sole holders of mandatory capabilities

+#### AppUser-Person Synchronization
+- **Deactivation Handling**: When an AppUser is deactivated, corresponding Person entities are updated
+- **Capability Continuity**: System ensures mandatory capabilities are maintained during personnel changes

 ## Requirements Workflow